Culture of Morocco: Moroccan artists and their initiatives

 Artists born in Morocco or with Moroccan origins include Mounir Fatmi, Latifa Echackhch, Mohamed El Baz, Bouchra Khalili, Majida Khattari, Mehdi-Georges Lahlou, and Younes Baba-Ali.

 Moroccan artists have devised several initiatives to help develop a contemporary art market in the country.
 For example, Hassan Darsi created La Source du Lion in 1995, an art studio that welcomes artists-in-residence, and Bouchra Khalili and Yto Barrada founded the Cinémathèque de Tanger in 2003, which is dedicated to promoting Moroccan cinematographic culture.
 A group of seven Moroccan artists, among them Amina Benbouchta, Hassan Echair, Jamila Lamrani, Safâa Erruas and Younès Rahmoun, formed "Collectif 212" to exhibit their work at Le Cube, an independent art room.
 Their first major show was in 2006 at the exhibition Un Siècle de peinture au Maroc [A century of painting in Morocco] when the new premises of the French Institute of Rabat (L'Institut Français de Rabat) were officially opened.
 They committed to creating artistic experiences in the context of Moroccan culture, as well as collaborating with other artists such as Hicham Benohoud.

 The young local artists Batoul Shim and Karim Rafi participated in the "Working for Change" project, which aims to create art expressive of Moroccan culture, during the 2011 Venice Biennale.

 Art market

-There is a burgeoning market for modern & contemporary art.
-The art movement began over 50 years ago at the center of Marrakech, in the bustling market place of Jemaa el-Fna, when a group of abstract artists got together and exhibited their work.
+There is a market for modern & contemporary art.
+The art movement began over 50 years ago at the center of Marrakesh, in the market place of Jemaa el-Fnaa, when a group of abstract artists got together and exhibited their work.
 The exhibit lasted for 10 days and is considered the beginning of a movement in modern and contemporary art.
-It has been gaining recognition throughout the African continent and globally ever since.
+It has gained recognition throughout the African continent and globally.

-Marrakech has emerged as the "art capital" of Morocco.
+Marrakesh has emerged as the "art capital" of Morocco.
 It houses numerous art museums including the Farid Belkahia Museum, named after one of the leading Jemaa el-Fna artists who died in 2014.
-Marrakech is home to the Yves Saint Laurent Museum and hosts the annual Marrakech International Film Festival.
+Marrakesh is home to the Yves Saint Laurent Museum and hosts the annual Marrakech International Film Festival.

 Tangier is another center for art, producing renowned artists like Ahmed Yacoubi and Abdellatif Zine and Mohamed Hamri whose works are displayed around the world.